Siddharthkathuroju/Summerizer/README.md

 ---

 Features
-- **Paste or Upload**: Input text directly into the text area or upload files in various formats.
+- **Paste or Upload**: Input text directly into the text area or upload files in PDF format.
 - **AI-Powered Summarization**: Harness the power of AI to generate accurate and context-aware summaries.
 - **Responsive Design**: Optimized for all devices, ensuring a seamless user experience.
 - **Real-Time Results**: Quickly process and receive summaries in seconds.